mgol/grunt-ng-annotate/README.md

     // Switches the quote type for strings in the annotations array to single ones; e.g. '$scope'
     // instead of "$scope" (false by default).
     singleQuotes: true|false,

+    // If ngAnnotate supports a new option that is not directly supported via this grunt task yet,
+    // you can pass it here.
+These options gets merged with the above specific to ngAnnotate.
+    // Options passed here have lower precedence to the direct ones described above.
+    ngAnnotateOptions: {},
 }
 ```